zhoushang2003/cse15l-lab-reports/LabReport2.md

     return result;
   }
 ``````
-How to fix the issue:
+How to fix the issue: In the last while loop, the original code wants to add elements from list2 that are not added to the result.
+After each element is added, index2 should be added by 1, so we can add the next element.
+However, the original code wrote index1 plus 1, so we should change it to index2 plus 1.

 #### After code
 ``````java
 static List<String> merge(List<String> list1, List<String> list2) {